Mode deactivation therapy: Applications

 MDT was specifically developed as a psychotherapy protocol for adolescents with complex problems such as conduct, mood, and mixed personality disorders that are co-existing with trauma-related and substance abuse issues, aggression.
 This type of psychopathology constellation is typically associated with childhood abuse and neglect.

 The MDT methodology was proved effective to treat adolescent populations aged 14- to 18-years with a variety of problems.
-These include Conduct disorder, Oppositional defiant disorder, Substance use disorder, mixed multiple Personality disorder, Posttraumatic stress disorder (PTSD), Mood disorder, Aggression, Sexual offending, and Child abuse.
+These include Conduct disorder, Oppositional defiant disorder, Substance use disorder, mixed multiple Personality disorder, Posttraumatic stress disorder, Mood disorder, Aggression, Sexual offending, and Child abuse.
 In addition to this complex population, other conditions that are often considered as difficult-to-treat also had effective outcomes compared to traditional CBT approaches.
 These include aggressive narcissistic, antisocial, and psychopathic youth.
 Although the research studies to date have not included adults or adolescent females, there are no apparent reason why the MDT treatment approach would not be equally effective for these populations.

 MDT is also applied in a family context.
 In fact, involving the family in the MDT treatment process has proven to be beneficial to improve collaboration, treatment outcome, and durability of changes.
 MDT has been applied in outpatient and institutional settings.